-All the equipment and supplies in the laboratory must be used under supervision of/or permission by Unit Coordinators, lab instructors, teaching assistants, or student monitors.
-No equipment is allowed to be taken out of the laboratory without permission.
+All the equipment and supplies in the laboratory must be used under supervision of/or permission by academic leads, lab instructors, teaching assistants, or student monitors.
+No equipment is allowed to be taken out of the laboratories without permission.

 Supplies are stored by area of study in the cupboards within the laboratories (Room 730 for Cardiorespiratory and Electrotherapy, Room 750 for Musculoskeletal and Neuroscience).
 The cupboards in each room should be always locked after usage.
-It is the Unit Coordinator's responsibility to keep an up-to-date inventory of supplies and equipment in the cupboards and storage room (Room 755).
+It is the responsibility of academic leads in each unit to keep an up-to-date inventory of supplies and equipment in the cupboards and storage room (Room 755).
+Room 755 is accessible only by faculty and staff.

 The existing set-up of the laboratory should not be changed without permission.
-If there are needs to change the set-up for a special session (i.e., Practical Skills Examination), the user must put everything back in order right after the event.
+If there are needs to change the set-up for a special session, i.e. Practical Skills Examination, the user must put everything back in order right after the event.

-If students notice that any equipment is missing or damaged, it should be reported to the Unit Coordinator, and through the Unit Coordinator, specific offices in the Department must be notified: Ningsha Zhong for Physical Therapy equipment, Shane Brandon for audio/visual aids, and Amanda Patterson for general conditions on the 7th floor.
+If one notices that any equipment is missing or damaged, please report to an academic lead, and through the academic lead, to notify the specific offices in the Department: Ningsha Zhong for Physical Therapy equipment, Shane Brandon for audio/visual aids, and Amanda Patterson for general conditions on the 7th floor.